Criminal Justice (CRJS)

 The course requires that students critically examine and analyze crime issues and trends in America.
 It includes presentations from active practitioners and researchers in the field of criminal justice on the current state of crime in America and an examination of offenders' rationale for crime.
 Students will express their ideas effectively through written, oral or visual means.
-They will compare emperical and quantitative data on typologies of crime, offenders and victims in America.
-The course addresses cultural and subcultural influences on crime, civic responsibility and the ability to engage effectively in regional, national and global communities toward crime prevention.
+They will compare empirical and quantitative data on typologies of crime, offenders and victims in America.
+The course addresses cultural and subcultural influences on crime, civic engagement and the ability to engage effectively in regional, national and global communities toward crime prevention.

 CRJS 1133 Principles of Criminal Justice: 3 semester hours.

 Inquiry and evaluation of the principles, philosophy and history of criminal justice including the constitutional restraints imposed on criminal justice officials.
 Emphasis will be on the criminal justice officials' role in the prevention and control of crime and delinquency.
 Requires effective written, oral and visual expression of ideas.
 Students will compare emperical and quantitative data on typologies of crime, offenders and victims in America.
 The course addresses cultural and sub-cultural influences on crime, justice, civic responsibility and the ability to engage effectively in regional, national and global communities to understand crime and crime prevention.

 CRJS 2113 Intro Geog Info Sys: 3 semester hours.

 An introduction to the fundamentals of Geographic Information System (GIS) and science and art of making maps.
 The course introduces students to the basic principles of using GIS as tool for managing and analyzing spatial data.

 CRJS 2413 Police Systems and Practices: 3 semester hours.